PaulLikesToCode/url_lookup/README.md

 Or check another path on the FQDN: `curl http://localhost:3000/api/v1/www.superscaryurl.com/boo/hoo`.

+##### A word about domains
+For this project, subdomains are treated separately.
+For example, putting mail.yahoo.com on the blacklist won't put news.yahoo.com, or www.yahoo.com.
+That was decided because subdomains generally are separate, somewhat isolated, parts of a business.
+Suppose somebody hacks into news.yahoo.com and implants some drive by malware.
+Would we want to shut down all of yahoo?

+This, however, leads to a problem with what to do with 'www.'.
+Say a naked domain, example.com, is entered into the blacklist.
+The next user looks up 'www.example.com', and is told that's ok.
+Then the 2nd user goes and gets some malware from www.example.com.
+On the question of how restrictive to make url_lookup, I have erred on the side of flexibility.
+It will be easy to make it more restrictive, harder to make it more flexible.

 ## Front End
 The front end is a very simple webpage with a little bit of Bootstrap (v.
 3.3.7) and jQuery (v.
 3.1.0).
 Both Bootstrap and jQuery are served by a cdn, mostly to keep the directory clean.
 To run in production, consider hosting these files yourself.
 The front end is in `static/index.html`.
 You can just open the file in a browser, or run a simple web server.
 For example, from the static directory, you can start a simple web server with `node http-server -p 8000`.
 Now if you go to http://127.0.0.1:8000, you'll get index.html.